 - Go ahead and wrap gigantic, gnarly, wobbly squash in a double layer of plastic bags and drop it onto concrete outside.
 Sometimes, brute force is the only way in!

-More Articles & Recipes on Winter Squash
+More Tips & Recipes for Winter Squash